 Impact investors have a lot going for them.
 They’re more likely to be educated and have a certain amount of privilege that allows them to influence where capital goes; this means they’re able to take steps toward changing ingrained biases in the economy.
 With their money, they have the power to choose to benefit the greater good and pick ideas that reduce systemic biases.
-So where can impact investors put their attention and money to make an impact?
+For some impact investors, this means putting resources toward changes in the venture capital structure.

 Zebra companies recognize that business is about more than money.
-Focusing on pure profit is going to make the environment, the community, and the world at large suffer and reinforce existing biased systems.
-Zebra companies practice the good behaviors that lead to good outcomes, and avoid falling prey to practices other companies employ that promote toxic workplace cultures, hurt workers and skirt protective regulations.
-Zebra companies exist as evidence businesses can be profitable, solve problems that are significant and meaningful in the world, and take steps toward repairing social systems.
+Focusing on pure profit can have negative effects on the environment, the community and the world at large, and reinforces existing biased systems.
+Zebra companies practice the good behaviors that lead to good outcomes and avoid falling prey to practices other companies employ that promote toxic workplace cultures, hurt workers and skirt protective regulations.
+Zebra companies exist as evidence that businesses can be profitable, solve problems that are significant and meaningful in the world, and take steps toward repairing social systems.

-Of course, everything a zebra company can do is affected by whether it can survive in the marketplace — something that’s challenging for a lot of them.
-Zebra companies are intentionally created and never come about by accident, and the current system doesn’t support them as they are created or try to grow.
+Of course, everything a zebra company can do is affected by whether it can survive in the marketplace…something that’s challenging for a lot of them.
+Zebra companies are intentionally created and never come about by accident, and the current system doesn’t support them as they are incepted or try to grow.

-Zebra companies also are stuck in the unfortunate situation where tax law tries to force them into one of two labels: for-profit and nonprofit.
+Zebra companies also are stuck in an unfortunate situation where tax law tries to force them into one of two labels: for-profit and nonprofit.
 A business either can be taxed or be a deduction on taxes each year, and the tax system isn’t built to support a paradigm that strikes a balance between the two.
 This can be tricky for businesses to sort out.

-Zebra Companies and Falcons Rock Impact Investments Making a positive impact not only on the entire world, but also in the investment industry itself is a tall order.
+Making a positive impact not only in the world but also in the investment industry itself is a tall order.
 There are institutions in place that won’t change overnight, and definitely not without serious effort from passionate people like you.
-Impact investors turn to companies like Falcons Rock Impact Investments and Falcons Rock Investment Counsel for direction.
-We can help investors like you find the right investment vehicles for your financial situation, goals, risk tolerance and personal beliefs.
+Investors seeking a positive impact can turn to firms like Falcons Rock Impact Investments and Falcons Rock Investment Counsel for direction.
+We can help investors like you find the right investment vehicles for your financial situation, goals, risk tolerance and values.
 Learn more about our impact investing process to get started.